 Trust us.
 After planting all your young plants and seeds, cultivating your rows and spending time removing weeds and tending to your vegetable garden, you are going to feel it.
 It counts as going to the gym every time you garden, because the activities cause you to bend and develop core muscles, upper body strength and even helps sustain bone density.

 You are lifting, moving, digging, bending (sometimes kneeling), dragging the water hose … it is a workout.
 And if you love it, it’s one of those sneaky kinds of activities that improves your fitness but doesn’t actually feel like work, because it is so much fun.
+We have also compiled a list of things you can do to overcome cabin fever.

 We would like to share a delightful gardening channel that we follow for great expert tips on YouTube.
 Check out “The Gardening Channel With James Prigioni”.